-Then we turned the corner and realized that bees didn't need to be "expendable".
-Instead, someone had the idea we could somehow access honey without having to start again each time.
+Then we turned the corner and realized bees didn’t need to be “expendable”.
+Instead, someone had the idea we could possibly access honey without having to start again each time.
 Suddenly there was an interest in the keeping of bees.

 Some bright spark decided to call this beekeeping!

-Today many commercial beekeepers are at the other end of the spectrum.
-The benefits we see from bees are evident in a commercial context, so we use bees as a utility, of sorts, bringing them in to work their pollinating magic.
-It's science, nature, commerce and finance all rolled into one industry.
+Today many commercial beekeepers are at the other end of the spectrum, as compared to early-day honey grabbers.
+Instead of seeing the bees as a throw-away component of a space in which honey is made, we now understand the true value of these amazing little creatures.
+The benefits we see from bees are evident in a commercial context so we use bees as a utility, of sorts, bringing them in to work their pollinating magic.
+It’s science, nature, commerce and finance all rolled into one industry.

 These two perspectives – bees as disposable honey machines and bees as a utility – have similarities.
 Yet there’s space for someone else.

 This is someone who has a deep appreciation for what bees do for us, a fascination for how they live their lives and how they collaborate.
-This person enjoys the craft of selecting, setting up and tending to a beehive.
-And there is a sense of being closer to nature with every hive inspection and, yes, every jar of honey.
-All this and an appreciation of the local benefits experienced through the magic dance of pollination.
+This person enjoys the selection, setting up and tending to a beehive.
+And value to being closer to nature with every hive inspection and, yes, every jar of honey.
+All this, plus an appreciation of the local benefits experienced through the magic dance of pollination.

 This person is the hobbyist beekeeper.